 Pilot Users and Projects

-If your organization is interested in a pilot project, please contact us to discuss your project.
+If your organization is interested in a Pilot Project, please contact your local ShakeAlert™ Regional Coordinator to discuss your project.

 - Qualifying pilot implementations must meet the following criteria: